kalaondr/node-slate-test/source/includes/main.md

 }
 ```

 This endpoint returns all trip options for given origin, destination, departure time and passenger count.
 Origin and destination are passed as latitude and longitude coordinates.
 The unit used is degree with decimal places, for example `39.753657, -117.610215`.
-Departure time is passed as a UNIX timestamp in seconds, like `1679463169`.
+Departure time is passed as a UNIX epoch timestamp in seconds, like `1679463169`.

 ### HTTP Request